Publications & Presentations

 Handouts

-Handouts either supply supplemental information to the case narrative (e.g., Growth chart, Denver II screening test, psychological test results), and are distributed during the course of the case discussion; or they summarize key teaching points and are distributed at the end of the teaching session.
-Specific suggestions on how handouts should be used are included.
+Handouts supply supplemental information to the case narrative (e.g., Growth chart, visual exam findings, psychological test results), and are distributed during the course of the case discussion; for those who wish to limit paper printouts, powerpoint presentations can be downloaded and used as an alternative.
+Handouts that summarize evidence based guidelines are distributed at the end of the teaching session.
+Specific suggestions on how handouts should be used are included in the Facilitator’s Guide.

 References and Annotated Bibliography